Narasimha Jayanti: History

 Narasimha Jayanti is referenced in the Padma Purana and Skanda Purana as Narasimha Chaturdashi.
 The worship of Narasimha has been present in South India for millennia, with the Pallava dynasty popularising the sect and its practices.
 Inscriptions have also been found referring to the occasion dating back to the Vijayanagara Empire.

-Religious practices
+Religious practices and traditions

 Narasimha Jayanti is primarily observed by Vaishnavas, the adherents of Vishnu, in the South Indian states of Karnataka, Andhra Pradesh, and northern Tamil Nadu, where the veneration of Narasimha is popular.
 Narasimha and Lakshmi Narasimha temples throughout the aforementioned regions hold special pujas in honour of the deity during various time periods of the occasion.
 In the household, the shodashopachara puja is performed in the morning, and the panchopachara puja is performed in the evening, both by men.

-The Bhagavata Mela dance is performed on this occasion in a public performance in Melattur.

 Members of the Sri Vaishnava tradition traditionally observe fasting until the evening, and consume food after prayer.
 A beverage called panakam is prepared from jaggery and water, and is distributed to the Brahmins during the festivities.

 In Karnataka, community feasts are organised by certain temples to celebrate the occasion.

+Bhagavata Mela

+Every year on Narasimha Jayanti, a traditional folk dance known as the bhagavata mela is publicly performed in Melattur, a village in Tamil Nadu.
+The term "bhagavata" refers to the Bhagavata Purana, a prominent Hindu text in the Vaishnava tradition, while "mela" refers to traditional dancers or singers.
+Thus, this folk dance enacts stories from the Bhagavata Purana using specific dance techniques and karnatāka musical style.
+One particular performance that is "noteworthy for its dramatic impact and ritual significance" is the story of Prahlada and Narasimha.